 Buildings that meet any of the following characteristics – based exclusively upon ownership information records of the NYC Department of Finance – must submit an EER:

-If you believe your property is erroneously listed on the Covered Buildings List, contact DOF at benchmarking@finance.nyc.gov to dispute any of the following: square footage of the building, number of buildings on a tax lot, ownership, address or mailing information.
+If you believe your property is erroneously listed on the Covered Buildings List due to the square footage of your building, contact DOF at sustainablebuildings@finance.nyc.gov.
 Please include the following in the email:

 If you believe a violation was issued incorrectly, complete the Local Law 87/2009 Energy Audits & Retro-Commissioning Violation Challenge Form and – within 30 days of the violation’s postmark date –email it to LL87@buildings.nyc.gov.
-For questions about a violation, call (212) 393-2475.
+For questions about a violation, please email LL87Questions@buildings.nyc.gov.

 To apply for an extension, fill in the EER2 Form: Application for Extension to File an Energy Efficiency Report, sign the form, scan the form, and email it to LL87@buildings.nyc.gov.
 The Department will notify you by email when the application has been received and send you instructions on how to mail in the payment.